SWATCHTON/SWATCHTON/README.md

 - ⚠️ UMMM IM A Fictionkin and Im kina mentally ill sorray Doubles dni! .
 (NO HATE I love you Too my fellow Twins I just get CRRRISISED!)
-  OTHEr spamton skins IWC I gueess? as long as you dont try to idfk "One Up" me as ""The Real Spamton"" jJust be my clone that I gave birth to and forced to work minimum wage Okay 8^) Love you son!
+  OTHEr spamton skins IWC I gueess? as long as you dont try to idfk "One Up" me as ""The Real Spamton"" jJust be my clone that I gave birth to and forced to work minimum wage IDFK.
+Love you son!
 GET BACK TO W

 - ⚠️ DARK/PROSHIP/COMSHIP WATEVER THE FUCK ELSE DNI!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 Or if youre gonna call MY comfort ship A proship EEYIKES GET AWAY FROM ME YOURE BELONG IN THE LOONEY BIN!!!!!!!!!!!!!! ❌❌❌❌❌